Polio Vaccine

 - General discomfort: lack of appetite, nausea, vomiting, consistent crying, diarrhea, restlessness, drowsiness; continue breastfeeding and slowly give the baby water on a spoon.

-- Rare phenomena: seizures appearing up to three days after vaccination.
+- Rare side effects: seizures appearing up to three days after vaccination.
 These seizures are usually related to the fever and are not considered dangerous or cause permanent nerve damage.

 When should you seek medical attention at an HMO or emergency medical center